Norecipes - Elevating Everyday Meals

 I'd originally made this Champ for St Patrick's day, but it's so good, it's become the go-to mashed potato in my household, regardless of the time of year.
 To explain just how good this was, let me tell you a little story about the day I made it.

 When I'm developing recipes, I usually cook during the mornings and early afternoon, so that I can capture the photos using natural light.
 This usually means the food is done around mid afternoon.
 I style and shoot the dish, and then it gets put away until dinner.
 Well, when I made this Champ I had every intention of serving it as a side for the pork chops I had brining.
-Unfortunately they didn't make it that long.
+Unfortunately, it didn't make it that long.

 Pillowy Champ with sweet scallions and creamy gorgonzola dolce.

 I'm not really sure what to compare it to, but I grabbed a spoon to taste a bite, and before I knew it, I'd plowed my way through nearly a pound of potatoes, destroying the Champ, along with my appetite.
-It was rich and buttery with just a hint of nutty funk from the gorgonzola.
+It was rich and buttery, with just a hint of nutty funk from the gorgonzola.
 The scallions kept the potatoes from becoming too cloying, while adding a pleasant sweetness that blossomed into a savory umami on my tongue.

 I know a lot of folks don't add cheese to their Champ, and if they do, they're certainly not adding a fancy Italian cheese, but trust me on this one, this combination is irresistibly good.
 Any creamy blue cheese will work, but I especially like using Gorgonzola Dolce because it has a mild nuttiness and full-bodied creaminess that goes beautifully with the sweet scallions and potatoes.
 The scallions do such a great job at smoothing over the funky notes of the cheese that even people who hate blue cheese will eat this and say "YUM!".